ExpressionEngine/ExpressionEngine-User-Guide/source/templates/date_variable_formatting.rst

 Many tags, including channel fields of the "date" type, are designed to display dates and times.
-The output of these tags can be formatted so that the date and time appears in the manner you wish.
+The output of these tags can be formatted so that the date and time appear in the manner you wish.
 This includes the format of the date, a fixed timezone, and relative date options.

 **************